Folic acid supplement by Ray Sahelian, M.D. Folic Acid health benefit

 tube defects.
 The coenzyme form of folate is called tetrahydrofolate.

-Q. What is the ideal dose of folic acid supplement to lower homocysteine
+What is the ideal dose of folic acid supplement to lower homocysteine

 levels?

-A. Each person has a different requirement and dietary
+Each person has a different requirement and dietary

 intake, but it appears from most studies that 400 mcg of folic acid, or 0.4 mg,

-to be adequate.
+is adequate taken 3 times a week.
 Because of lower baseline homocysteine values due to consumption

 of folic acid fortified food, the degree of the homocysteine lowering response